Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 ### Release Range Control

-Used to manually set bomb range in accordance with the weapon's bomb release schedule entry in the bomb tables.
+A three position drum roller window (6) with matching analog knob used to manually set bomb range in accordance with the weapon's bomb release schedule entry in the bomb tables.

 The range can be calculated with the [bombing calculator](../../../dcs/bombing_computer.md).

 ### WRCS BIT Knob

-A six position knob utilized to perform BIT checks against the individual [WRCS](../../../systems/weapon_systems/wrcs.md) delivery modes.
+A six position knob (7) utilized to perform BIT checks against the individual [WRCS](../../../systems/weapon_systems/wrcs.md) delivery modes.
 The BIT check is performed by selecting the desired mode for testing, pressing the knob for five seconds, then pressing the Freeze button on